lucymtc/simple-follow-me-social-buttons-widget/README.md

 4. Go to Appearance -> Widgets and look for the widget Simple follow me social buttons

 == Changelog ==

+= 2.5 =
+* Added new set of icons.
+* Fix on css to display icons in 2 or more lines.

 = 2.4 =
 * Added Stackoverflow icon.